Etiquette Lesson: When to Send Out Your Save the Dates, Invitations, Thank You Cards and More!

 Time until wedding: 3 – 6 months

 Send save the dates three to six months in advance of the wedding.
 For destination weddings, they should go out the moment you have decided on your date and venue.
+B&G offer a wide range of save the dates card designs.

 When should we send out the wedding invitations?